- Who uses the Brooklyn Waterfront Greenway and how and why do they use it?

 Sensors counted an average high of 23,500 bicycles and 36,000 pedestrians per day during the peak month of July.
 The least active month (January 2024) included 7,400 cyclists and 16,500 pedestrians.
 Overall use was highest in Williamsburg/Greenpoint and lowest on Jamaica Bay Greenway among all sections.

-For comparison, average daily ridership for NYC Ferry in early 2023 was about 11,100 passengers.
+For comparison, average daily ridership for NYC Ferry in 2022 was about 17,300 passengers.

 Fewer cyclists were counted along sections of the Greenway that had not yet been completed.